hydna/hydna-unity-chicken-demo/README.md

 Open the **chicken-god-web/index.html** file to see and control player states in the demo.

-Then run you compiled app on you selected platform and have a friend or more do the same.
+Then run your compiled app on your selected platform and have a friend or more do the same.

 ## License etc